Sajjal-Malik/Sajjal-Malik/README.md

 ## 🚀 About Me
 - 🛠️ Focused on Full Stack Software Engineering and Digital Marketing.
-- 📊 Exploring more about Latest Techs and Trends in Cyber Security.
+- 📊 Exploring more about Latest Techs and Trends in Cyber Security and Artificial Intelligence.

 ## 📊 GitHub Stats
 ![GitHub Streak](https://github-readme-stats.vercel.app/api?username=Sajjal-Malik&show_icons=true&theme=dark)